What is the Apple TV and what does it offer currently?

 This is a nice idea, but integrating a TV tuner in the device could mean that Apple needs different hardware for different countries.
 A look at the range of TV tuners offered by Elgato, for example, demonstrates the fact that it is necessary to sell different units in different countries due to the different standards, frequency bands, and so on.

-Apple TV rumours: Integrated AirPort Express
+New Apple TV 2014 rumours: Integrated AirPort Express

 Reports have also claimed that the new Apple TV could include a built in AirPort Express wireless router.
 The AirPort Express wasn't updated last year when Apple updated the AirPort Extreme with 802.11ac technology, so, like the Apple TV, the AirPort Express is due an update.